 Classes and Courses you thought would be a great idea “at the time” are now sitting idle on your hard drive.
 I limit myself to no more than two classes or courses a year because I know darn well I will never finish them if I take on more than that.

 Another money leak can be money you are paying for tools or programs that you rarely, or no longer, use.
 I to accept the fact that I was flushing $20 every month down the drain for an email newsletter service…and was never sending out any newsletters!
-It was either use it, or ditch it, time.
+It was either use it or ditch it time.
 I chose to make a better effort to “use it.”

 Money Well Spent

-Before you start taking a hypothetical ninja sword to your business expenses, let’s review a few that you shouldn’t cut:
+Before you start taking a hypothetical ninja sword to your business expenses, let’s review a few that you shouldn’t eliminate.

 Third Part Time Saving Tools: Things that make your blogging stand out from the crowd and be more shareable.
-Paid versions of tools like Picmonkey, Canva, Lead Pages, Trello Milo Tree, Tailwind, and Hootsuite are completely worth the spending money on if you are truly using them and your End Game is to grow your site and make money.
+Paid versions of tools like Picmonkey, Canva, Lead Pages, Trello Milo Tree, Tailwind, and Hootsuite are completely worth spending money on if you are truly using them and your End Game is to grow your site and make money.

 Opting to renew and pay the flat yearly fee of $33.00 I saved almost HALF over the $4.99 per month option. $30 may not sound like a lot, but to me, it’s a half-hour massage.
 I like to think in those terms 🙂

 Hosting: I really, really, really recommend BlueHost for website hosting.
 Not only is it affordable, but their customer service people are also wonderful and have always helped me.
 Check into their hosting rates HERE.

-Your Billing System: If you are still using the old-school handwritten copy for invoices..lean closer….::SWAT!:: Try Freshbooks and I seriously considering Quickbooks.
+Your Billing System: If you are still using the old-school handwritten copy for invoices..lean closer….::SWAT!:: Try Freshbooks, Quickbooks, or Wave.
 Chances are if your billing system is a mess, your business is losing money because of lost invoices, late invoices or services you simply forgot to bill for.